 DSO is a measurement of the time it takes to collect receivables.
-DSO is calculated by dividing accounts receivable, net as of the end of the quarter by the average daily revenue for the quarter is calculated by dividing the quarterly revenue by ninety days.
+DSO is calculated by dividing accounts receivable, net as of the end of the quarter by the average daily revenue for the quarter.
+Average daily revenue for the quarter is calculated by dividing the quarterly revenue by ninety days.
 All customer accounts are actively managed, and no losses in excess of amounts reserved are currently expected.
 We also actively evaluate the potential negative impact of COVID-19 on our customers' ability to pay our accounts receivable.
 DSO can fluctuate due to the timing and nature of contracts, as well as the payment terms of individual customers.
 DSO was 92 days and 103 days as of September 30, 2022 and December 31, 2021, respectively.

 On August 6, 2015, we issued Golden Wayford Limited a \$10.0 million subordinated Convertible Note Promissory Note (the "Golden Wayford Note") pursuant to a subordinated convertible note purchase agreement, also dated August 6, 2015.
 The Golden Wayford Note, in the amount of \$9.0 million plus interest, matured on June 30, 2020.
 We were not able to agree to an extended maturity date and the Golden Wayford Note remained outstanding as of June 30, 2022 and in default under the terms of the arrangement.
 We were granted a limited waiver under the Fortress Credit Agreement which waives each actual and prospective default and event of default existing under the Fortress Credit Agreement directly as a result of the non-payment of the Golden Wayford Note for so long as the Golden Wayford Note remains in effect.
-The waiver is limited after December 30, 2020.
+The waiver is limited to the actual and prospective defaults under the Fortress Credit Agreement as they existed on December 30, 2020 and not to any other change in facts or circumstances occurring after December 30, 2020.
 The waiver does not restrict Fortress from exercising any rights or remedies they may have with respect to any other default or event of default under the Fortress Credit Agreement or the related loan documents.